||Home | Worlds of Hollow Moon | Books | Music | A to Z | Shop||Contact | News ||

 "Such folly!" tut-tutted Kourete, clearly enjoying his role.
 "If you turn back now you will surely miss the opening ceremony."

 Artorius smirked.
-He had been quite jealous of the sword the other boy had found in the prop department, a particularly impressive item he knew would look good on camera.
+He had been quite jealous of the blade the other boy had found in the prop store, a particularly impressive sword he knew would look good on camera.
 Ahead, exasperated handlers were yelling at a small mechanical dragon causing a disturbance at the entrance to the tournament grounds.
 The serpent-like winged automaton, its metallic scales shimmering rainbow hues in the sunlight, was presumably the star of one of the afternoon's challenges but did not seem so sold on the idea.

-The boy playing Kay tapped his shoulder.
-"I've forgotten my sword," he repeated.
+The boy playing Kay tapped Artorius’ shoulder.
+“I’ve forgotten my sword,” he repeated, his tones heavy with expectation.

 "That was stupid," said Artorius, not in the least sympathetic.